tanchangde/lixingr/README.md

 - [x] Advanced Intermediate, package into an R package.
 - [ ] Advanced, provide interactive analysis services.

+## Contributing Code

+The commit logs for this project follow this [style guide](https://open.leancloud.cn/git-commit-message/).
+Please try to adhere to it.
+The optional scopes are:

+- cn-company
+- cn-index
+- cn-industry
+- cn-fund
+- hk-company
+- hk-index
+- hk-industry
+- us-index
+- macro

 ## Why Choose lixinger

 - [Product, Code and Investment — Product